LORENA BOBBITT

 Photo credit: Lorena Bobbitt

-If you weren’t around to see this you probably wouldn’t believe it, but to catch everybody up: On June 23, 1993, abused wife Lorena Bobbitt had had enough of her husband’s rape and continued domestic violence so she sliced his penis clean off.
-From there, she got in her car, took a short drive, and tossed that baby right out the window and into a field.
+If you weren’t around to see this you probably wouldn’t believe it, but to catch everybody up: In 1993, after years of continued rape and domestic abuse, Lorena Bobbitt had had enough and she sliced her husband’s penis clean off.
+Then, she got in her car, took it for a short drive, and tossed that baby out the window and into a field.
 Yep.
 That really happened.
-The trial was captivating tabloid TV only to be upstaged by Nancy Kerrigan and Tonya Harding’s icy antics.
+It was the ultimate 90s tabloid media circus.

-I’d been looking forward to meeting this mentally unstable Equadorian-American pop icon, Lorena Bobbitt, but as it turned out she didn’t show.
-Instead, I met the new and improved Lorena Gallo Bobbitt.
+I’d been looking forward to meeting the unstable caricature of a woman the media had created, but instead, I met Lorena Gallo, a soft-spoken woman who had reclaimed her maiden name.
 And let me just say—she is a gem.
-Kind, authentic, and empowered with loving, mom-type energy.
+Kind, authentic, and empowered with a grounded, loving energy.
 If you didn’t know this petite blonde in the flowery dress had been on trial for malicious wounding of her husband, you’d never guess.

 Now she travels the country speaking at battered women’s shelters, colleges, and movie screenings—anywhere she is needed.
 Like a superhero.

 After all that crying, I told her about My Celebrity Photo Album.
-She agreed to take a picture but I was a mess.
+She agreed to take a picture, but I was a mess.
 I said, “Go ahead and talk to someone else until I’m a little more photo-ready.”
 To speed up the process, I waved my hand at my face as women do after crying in public.
-However, just as I’d planned it, I was the last person she had to talk with.
-We both noticed that at the same time so I did the best I could with the gifted tissue.
+However, just as I’d planned, I was the last person she had to talk with.
+We both noticed that at the same time, so I did the best I could with the gifted tissue.

 I explained that she could take whatever kind of photo she wanted as long as I was in it, but she simply wanted me to join her in a selfie.
 And what Lorena wants, Lorena gets.

-We posed for a couple of photos then she started to wrap things up with the group.
-She gave everyone her email address presumably so we keep in touch and turn to her if we need support.
-That was very generous and as valuable as I believe her contact information can be, I’m not going to pass it along.
-Rather, I’ll suggest that if you or someone you know is experiencing domestic abuse, please call 911 or the National Domestic Violence Hotline at 1-800-799-SAFE or visit thehotline.org for confidential support 24/7/365.
+We posed for a couple of photos, then she started to wrap things up with the group.
+She gave everyone her email address, presumably so we can keep in touch and turn to her if we need support.
+That was very generous, and as valuable as I believe her contact information can be, I’m not going to pass it along.
+Rather, I’ll suggest that if you or someone you know is experiencing domestic abuse, please call 911 or the National Domestic Violence Hotline at 1-800-799-SAFE (or visit thehotline.org) for confidential support 24/7/365.

 Thanks for the photos, Miss Gallo!!
 Now, you get back out there and make this world a better place.
-You are a beautiful inspiration and I love your floral, superhero costume.
+You are a beautiful inspiration, and your unassuming, floral, superhero costume is a nice touch.

 Photo credit: Lorena Bobbitt